 AccessAbility Services Summer Start-Up

-AccessAbility Services hosts a yearly transition program for incoming 1st year students with disabilities.
-The program is designed to assist students in navigating their first year at UTSC, and build academic and learning strategies beneficial in university, e.g. reading, note taking, and time-management strategies.
+AccessAbility Services hosts a yearly transition program for incoming first year students with disabilities.
+The program is designed to assist students in navigating their first year at UTSC, and build academic and learning strategies to support their success (e.g. reading, note taking, and time-management strategies).

 - What to expect during my first year at UTSC